MX Records

 aspmx.l.google.com internet address = 74.125.157.27

-The next part, ‘mail.example.com’ represents the actual address of the server which needs to be connected in order to reach your inbox.
-The actual address varies depending on which company hosts your email.
+The next part, mail.example.com, represents the address of the server that connects to your inbox.
+The actual address varies depending on your email host.

-The MX record preference is used when more than one MX record is entered for any single domain name that is using more than one mail server.
-This enables the use of primary and backup mail servers.
-The lower preference number is a higher priority.
+MX record preference is applied when multiple MX records exist for a single domain.
+This setup enables primary and backup mail servers.
+The lower the preference number, the higher the priority.

 FAQs

-MX Records, or Mail Exchange records are DNS records that are necessary for delivery of emails to any address.
-In essence, the MX record exists so that anyone can understand which server your mail should be delivered to, and where the emails which are sent to your domain should be routed to.
-Without MX records functioning in the right manner, you will not receive any email.
+MX Records, or Mail Exchange records, are DNS records necessary for the delivery of emails.
+They identify which server mail should be delivered to and where messages for your domain should be routed.
+Without properly configured MX records, you won’t receive emails.

 2) What are the parts of an MX record?